Sicily Bike Tour Write a review

 This bicycle tour of southeast Sicily explores the Baroque splendor and rugged landscapes of what was once the jewel of Magna Grecia (Ancient Greece).
 Enjoy quiet rides by the glittering Mediterranean and then challenge yourself with some fabulous rides through the hills and valleys of the interior.
 We begin in magnificent Siracusa, whose old town (Ortigia) and 2,500-year-old Greek theatre are world famous.
 You will cycle past charming fishing villages and explore the beautiful Baroque towns that are now heralded as UNESCO World Heritage sites.
 Taste some of the powerful red wines being made around Noto, try the original Atzec recipe for chocolate in the town of Modica, and learn how to make fresh ricotta cheese the traditional way.
 The tour finishes along the southern coast, so you can kick back and relax with a swim after your day’s ride and then watch the sunset from the terrace of your hotel.
 You may want to extend your tour with a guided hike around Mount Etna with a volcanologist (we'd be happy to set that up for you).

 Independent arrival in Catania, which is easily reached by air from Italian and other European hubs.
+We stay the night at the elegant Katana Palace Hotel (or similar) a short walk to the bustling old town.
 You are free to dine where you like tonight as some people may arrive late or want to retire early.
 Hotel included.

 We have a morning shuttle to Siracusa this morning for a guided visit of this beautiful historical city.
 Founded in 734 BC by Greek colonists from Corinth, the city of “Syrakousai” soon grew to become one of the most important cities in the western Mediterranean, rivalling Athens itself in power and population by the middle of the 5th century BC.
 Visit the vibrant morning market, where locals flock to buy fresh fish, produce, flowers, and much more.
 We break for lunch and then have an afternoon walking tour of old Ortigia, whose winding streets reveal centuries of villas, churches, battlements and fountains.
 If we have time we can also visit the Greek theater, one of the largest ever built.
 Enjoy dinner together tonight in the heart of the old town.
-Overnight Ortigia.
+Our hotel is in the beautifully restored Hotel Gutkowski (or similar) in the heart of the old town.
+Overnight Siracusa-Ortigia.
 Hotel, breakfast and dinner included.

 Transfer ride along the coast via Avola (55 kms)